iper1305/iper1305/README.md

   * Experienced in utilizing Bug Tracking systems like JIRA and TRELLO for efficient issue management.
   * Proficient in managing tests as Jira issues, enhancing traceability and test coverage with XRAY.

-+ 📚 **Education**
++ 📚 **Education:**
-  [] Hillel IT School:Professional courses: Java QA Automation [] Yuriy Fedkovych Chernivtsi National University: Master's degree: Marketing [] Chernivtsi cooperative college of law and economics: Junior Degree: Commodity science and trade organization
+  * Hillel IT School:Professional courses: Java QA Automation
+  * Yuriy Fedkovych Chernivtsi National University: Master's degree: Marketing
+  * Chernivtsi cooperative college of law and economics: Junior Degree: Commodity science and trade organization